-(c) New standards, interpretations and amendments not yet in force
+(B) Published standards and interpretations not yet in force

-Until the date of adoption of the accompanying financial statements, the following IAS, IFRS and interpretation that are an integral part of the standards, as well as amendments thereto, were issued by IASB or IFRIC, but have not entered into force and have not been officially translated and published by the Ministry, and therefore, have not been implemented by the Company.
+Until the date of adoption of the accompanying financial statements, the following IAS, IFRS and interpretation that are an integral part of the standards, as well as amendments thereto, were issued by IASB or IFRIC, but have not entered into force and hae not been officially translated and published by the Ministry, and therefore, have not been implemented by the Fund.
 The Company takes into consideration their potential impact on financial statements, if any.